reverentgeek/okta.github.io/_source/_posts/2019-05-08-top-vs-code-extensions-for-nodejs-developers.md

 {% img blog/vscode-extensions-for-nodejs/material-icon-theme.png alt:"Material Icon Theme" width:"327" %}{: .center-image }

-## Honorable Mentions
+## Honorable Mention VS Code Extensions for Node.js

-These extensions didn’t make the top 10 list, but are still useful in some scenarios for Node.js developers!
+These extensions didn't make the top 10 list, but are still useful in some scenarios for Node.js developers!

 * [Encode Decode](https://marketplace.visualstudio.com/items?itemName=mitchdenny.ecdc) - Adds commands to quickly convert text to and from various formats, such as Base64, HTML entities, and JSON byte arrays.
 * [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) - Make HTTP requests directly from your editor and view the responses in a separate window.
 Great for testing and prototyping APIs.
 * [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - This extension helps you create more "human-friendly" comments by adding highlights to different types of comments.

-## Learn More about Building Secure Node Apps
+## Learn More about Building Secure Node.js Apps in Visual Studio Code

 Want to learn more about building secure Node.js applications?
 Check out these other posts!